jeremy-dai/data-jam-january-2018/README.md

 # data-jam-january-2018

 Since it's been freezing in houston recently, we thought it might be fun to have a dataset that takes stock of Houston's current mood.
 We pulled in data using twitter's api following the #houwx hashtag.
 [Justin Gosses](https://twitter.com/JustinGosses) pulled the dataset, and [Yulan Lin](https://twitter.com/y3l2n) worked on munging it.
 The csv contains a lot less information than the raw json dump from the api, but is more structured.
-The `houwx_long_tweets.csv` file contains just "long" tweets and truncated ids, and has "more" tweeets because it was pulled more recently.
-This can be used to match with the houwx.csv dataset and get the fulltext.
+The "long" tweets do not exist in the json in this repository
 ## datasets

 ### houwx.csv
 fields

+- trunc_text: text of the tweet, potentially truncated
-- text: text of the tweet, potentially truncated
+- text: the text of the tweet, not truncated
 - id: id of the tweet
 - favorite_count: number of favorites
 - is_quote_status: if it was a quote